dotnet/csharplang/proposals/collection-literals.md

 ## Constructible collection types
 [constructible-collection-types]: #constructible-collection-types

-The following types can be constructed using a collection literal.
+The following are _constructible collection types_ that can be used to construct collection literals.
 Actual translation of the literal to the corresponding is defined [below](#collection-literal-translation).

 * Single dimensional arrays (e.g. `T[]`).
 * [*Span types*](#span-types)